My-pleasure/ingresstrait/README.md

 </html>
 ```

-### StatefulSet and IngressTrait which doesn't define `backend`
+### K8s native StatefulSet
 - Apply the sample StatefulSet
 ```
 kubectl apply -f config/samples/statefulset
 ```
 In this example, we use StatefulSet to show how IngressTrait works.
 Because it has no Service itself and doesn't define `ingresstrait.spec.rules.paths.backend`.
-So IngressTrait can create a service just based on `workload.spec.template.spec.contaiers`, and then create a corresponding ingress.
+So IngressTrait can create a service just based on `statefulset.spec.template.spec.contaiers`, and then create a corresponding ingress.
 So we don't have to define the Service backend either.

 Please notice that IngressTrait's filed is a little different from K8s native ingress.